nickaguilos/sendmagazine/_posts/2018-07-19-wiyb-yoshi.md

 author: Michelle Co
 tag: other-articles
 lower-hero: /assets/images/issue-1/wiyb/hero-image.jpg
-excerpt: In this article, we talked to Japanese climber and frequent traveller Yoshimasa Shiraiwa about what he carries in his gym bag.
+description: In this article, we talked to Japanese climber and frequent traveller Yoshimasa Shiraiwa about what he carries in his gym bag.
 ---

 <h2 class="pre-text">